Rudd-O/hassmpris_agent/README.md

 ## What is this program for?

-This program lets your computer's media players be remotely controlled by any compatible client (most common being [Home Assistant](home-assistant.io/)), when you are logged into your computer's desktop session.
+This program lets your computer's media players (compatible with the MPRIS standard) be remotely controlled by any compatible client (most common being [Home Assistant](https://home-assistant.io/)), when you are logged into your computer's desktop session.
+Headless operation should also be supported (although it is not regularly exercised) so long as the program runs in a D-Bus session shared by other MPRIS-compatible media players as well.

-A small utility that lets you turn this program on or off is also shipped in this package.
+A small graphical utility that lets you turn this program on or off is shipped with this package as well.

 ## Supported media players